karthikraman/courses/programming.md

 The course will be based on the excellent [Software Carpentry](http://software-carpentry.org/) curriculum and will incorporate pair-programming and live coding.
 The course will take a student-centered, active learning, approach to teaching this material.
-Class will typically consist of a short introductions to programming techniquess, followed by hands on computing exercises.
+Class will typically consist of a short introduction to programming techniques, followed by hands on computing exercises.